-Like our Spring Pantry Share for grown-ups, Spring Kids’ Share members will also enjoy a selection of our favorite local pantry items like fresh bread, maple syrup, and honey during the course of the season.
+Like our Spring Pantry Share for grown-ups, Spring Kids’ Share members will also enjoy a selection of our favorite local pantry items like pickling spices, maple syrup, and honey during the course of the season.
 And, they’ll receive weekly seeding kits along with their vegetables to encourage gardening at home.
 Meantime, Autumn Kids’ Share members will receive a complimentary year-long subscription to ChopChop Magazine (published quarterly) just in time for the school year.

 Q: Why do you offer a Kids’ Share?

 A: We believe that healthy eating is a habit best started in childhood — that getting kids into the kitchen and cooking with farm-fresh veggies can be a building block toward life-long, joyful relationships to healthy food.
 Chef Ana, Farmer Chris, and their daughter, Siena, are pleased to offer a CSA share that makes it fun for kids to cook with, and for, their families.

 Plus, we believe that getting kids cooking is a great, all-round, real-world learning lab: cooking builds confidence and creativity, uses and develops reading, processing, logic, math, and art skills.
 And, kids learn what a pleasure it is to create food and flavors, and share it with others.

 Q: Is the Kids’ Share Siena‘s idea, perhaps?